jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Specialized Web Cartridges
 Set: Webheads
 **Spider-Gear**
 **Spider-Gear** is a keyword that means this Equipment can only be equipped to a character with "Spider" in its name.
 Each Specialized Web Cartridge grants (Range) and an attack power.
-N
+Note: The attack power will trigger whether the equipped character is making a melee or ranged attack.

 # Spider-Gwen
 Set: Legacy